ak--47/dwh-mixpanel/README.md

 }
 ```

-the key to remeber about `mappings` is that you a giving the module a guide to understand how to map fields from your warehouse to required fields for the different mixpanel data types.
+the key to remember about `mappings` is that you a giving the module a guide to understand how to map fields from your warehouse to required fields for the different mixpanel data types.

 ##### mixpanel
 an object `{}` containing authentication details used to connect to your mixpanel project.